 Dr. Bonheyo’s expertise is in the areas of the molecular basis of pathogenesis, biofilms and biofouling, biocorrosion has led to collaborations with Iasis Molecular Sciences directed at marine antifouling and coatings solutions to microbial contamination in the clinical environment.
 At present, Dr. Bonheyo has a number of Iasis Molecular Sciences generated test panels under evaluation for a Department of Energy funded wave to energy program as well as for below water line vessel coatings.

-Iasis Molecular Sciences is involved in a collaboration with a global paints and coatings manufacturer with interest in the use of GARDIONTM Antimicrobials as an additive to marine paints to minimize marine fouling.
+Iasis Molecular Sciences is involved in a collaboration with a global paints and performance coatings manufacturer with interest in the use of our Platform No. 2 antimicrobials as an additive for marine paints to minimize marine fouling.
 Presently, testing is underway in two distinct marine fouling environments.

 Dr. Dorne Yager PhD – Virginia Commonwealth University (VCU)

 Dr. Yager has collaborated with Iasis Molecular Sciences on a variety of projects sponsored by the NIH and the D.O.D..
 Dr. Yager has been involved in the wound healing field and has acted as the Director of the VCU Plastic Surgery Research Laboratory since 1990.
 He has broad experience with design and execution of preclinical models for wound healing.
 His laboratory utilizes a variety of molecular, biochemical and histological assays to assess wound repair events with a focus on inflammation.
 Dr. Yager’s collaborations have produced several peer-reviewed publications from his various projects.